Emergency services related deaths

 JRCALC

-Concerns summary Guidelines for declaring death on scene (ROLE) need urgent clarification, especially regarding assumptions about imminence or difficulty of extraction.
+Concerns summary (AI summary) Guidelines for declaring death on scene (ROLE) need urgent clarification, especially regarding assumptions about imminence or difficulty of extraction.
 Ambulance crews also lacked awareness of fire service capabilities for vehicle lifting, hindering decision-making.

 Anthony Carroll